Kong/docs.konghq.com/README.md

     * [OSS upgrade guide](https://docs.konghq.com/gateway/latest/install-and-run/upgrading-oss/)
     * [PDK reference](https://docs.konghq.com/gateway/latest/pdk)

-All pull requests for these docs should be opened on the [Kong/kong](https://github.com/Kong/kong) repository.
+All pull requests for these docs should be opened in the [Kong/kong](https://github.com/Kong/kong) repository.
 Fork the repository and submit PRs from your fork.

 For [Gateway Enterprise configuration reference](https://docs.konghq.com/gateway/latest/reference/configuration), open an issue on this repo and we'll update the docs.